rojasjo/ApiTestDemo/readme.md

 ### Setup

-The main challange that this project will face is the access to the datbase when calling the API, of course since the goal is to have a proper integration test setup it is not possbile to mock the repositories or the accessa data layer.
-Also, may be difficoult to maintain a database only with the expected data for our test.
-So we will relay on a SQL-lite in memory database.
+The main challenge that this project will face is accessing the database when calling the API.
+Since the goal is to establish a proper integration test setup, it is not possible to mock the repositories or the data access layer.
+Additionally, it may be difficult to maintain a database with only the expected data for our tests.
+Therefore, we will rely on an in-memory SQL-Lite database.

 1. Create a test project with NUnit (e.g. ApiTestDemo.IntegrationTests)
 2. Install the package <code>Microsoft.AspNetCore.Mvc.Testing</code>.
 This package provides the following features: